katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.0.rst

 Porting custom scripts
 ======================

-Custom scripts that used the ``ansible.runner.Runner`` API in 1.x have to be ported in 2.x.
+Custom scripts that used the ``assible.runner.Runner`` API in 1.x have to be ported in 2.x.
 Please refer to: :ref:`developing_api`